pip-services/pip-services-docs/content/en/python/postgres/_index.md

         return item
 ```

-The configuration for your microservice that includes postgresql persistence may look the in following way:
+Configuration for your microservice that includes postgresql persistence may look the following way.

 ```yaml
 ...